rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 plague-free zone.

-There are a number of reasons I can think of to invest the time and expense to compose a go bag.
+There are a number of reasons I can think of to invest the time and expense to build a go bag.

 1. Natural Disaster.
 Prepare for an earthquake, hurricane, tornado, tsunami, or whatever local flavor of disaster your geography may have in store for you.